-A. A. The member will receive from the program the following benefits: 1.
-A li iving allowance while serv ing up to the amount of \$ a.
-The living allowance is t exable, and taxes will be deducted directly from the living allowance. b. • be distributed semi-monthly by direct deposit or check.
-The biweekl amount will be\$, before taxes.
-C. The living allowance wil only be provided while the member is serving.
-If a member completes service prior to the defined service period they will not receive any further living allowance.

-- 2. Health benefits (if the member is eligible).
+- A. The member will receive from the program the following benefits: - 1.
+A living allowance while serving up to the amount of \$\\\\\ - a.
+The living allowance is taxable, and taxes will be deducted directly from the living allowance. - b.
+The living allowance will be distributed semi-monthly by direct deposit or check.
+The biweekly amount will be\$ \\\\\\, before taxes. - c.
+The living allowance will only be provided while the member is serving.
+If a member completes service prior to the defined service period they will not receive any further living allowance. - 2.
+Health benefits (if the member is eligible).
 The health insurance policy was covered during the pre-service orientation.
 (Applies to full time members only) - 3.
 If the member is eligible a child care allowance will be provided by First Financial Associates directly to the provider.
-(Applies to full time members only) - - If the member has not yet received a high school diploma or its equivalent (including an alternative diploma or certificate for individuals with learning disabilities), the member agrees to obtain a high school diploma or its equivalent before using the education award.
+(Applies to full time members only) - B. Upon successful completion of the member's term of service, the member will receive an education award from the National Service Trust.
+For successful completion of the service term, the member will receive an education award in the amount of - \$\\\\\ - 1.
+If the member has not yet received a high school diploma or its equivalent (including an alternative diploma or certificate for individuals with learning disabilities), the member agrees to obtain a high school diploma or its equivalent before using the education award.
 This requirement can be waived if the member is enrolled in an institution of higher education on an ability to benefit basis or the program has waived this requirement due to the results of the member's education assessment. - 2.
-The member understands that his or her failure to disclose to the program any history of having been released for cause from another AmeriCorps program will render him or her ineligible to receive the education award. - C. Upon enrollment and acceptance into the program, the member is eligible for forbearance of any qualified student loans.
+The member understands that his or her failure to disclose to the program any history of having been released for cause from another AmeriCorps program will render him or her ineligible to receive the education award.

-- D. If the member has received forbearance on a qualified student loan during the term of service, the National Service Trust will repay a portion or all of the interest that accrued on the loan during the term of service. - E. Members have the right to reasonable accommodations.
+- C. Upon enrollment and acceptance into the program, the member is eligible for forbearance of any qualified student loans. - D. If the member has received forbearance on a qualified student loan during the term of service, the National Service Trust will repay a portion or all of the interest that accrued on the loan during the term of service. - E. Members have the right to reasonable accommodations.
 All AmeriCorps programs shall make reasonable accommodations in practices and/or procedures when the accommodations are necessary.
 Accommodations are reasonable when they are practical or feasible.
 The program does not have to provide accommodations that would impose undue hardship on the operation of the program.

-VI.
+VII.
 RULES OF CONDUCT